-14.REMOVAL AND ADDITION OF HOUSEHOLD MEMBERS
+16.REMOVAL AND ADDITION OF HOUSEHOLD MEMBERS

-14.1.REMOVAL OF HOUSEHOLD MEMBERS
+16.1.REMOVAL OF HOUSEHOLD MEMBERS

-- 14.1.1.
-In the case of removal of the Head of Household, Co-Head or Spouse: - 14.1.1.1 RHA requires a notarized statement from the individual requesting to be removed or the individual may meet with RHA staff with their current photo identification and make a written statement removing themselves from the assistance. - 14.1.2.
-In the case of removal of an adult household member other than the Head of Household, Co-Head or spouse: - 14.1.2.1.
-The Head of Household can make a written request for the member to be removed from the assistance by providing RHA with a self-certification that they are no longer residing in the assisted unit. - 14.1.3.
-In the case of removal of a minor child from the household: - 14.1.3.1.
-The Head of Household can make a written request for a minor child to be removed from the household by providing RHA with a self-certification that they are no longer residing in the assisted unit and providing documentation that custody has been obtained by someone not in the household.
+- 16.1.1.
+In the case of removal of the Head of Household, Co-Head or Spouse: - 16.1.1.1.
+RHA requires a notarized statement from the individual requesting to be removed or the individual may meet with RHA staff with their current photo identification and make a written statement removing themselves from the assistance. - 16.1.2.
+In the case of removal of an adult household member other than the Head of Household, Co-Head or spouse: - 16.1.2.1.
+The Head of Household can make a written request for the member to be removed from the assistance by providing RHA with a self-certification that they are no longer residing in the assisted unit. - 16.1.3.
+In the case of removal of a minor child from the household: - 16.1.3.1.
+The Head of Household can make a written request for a minor child to be removed from the household by providing RHA with a self-certification that they are no longer residing in the assisted unit.

-14.2.
+16.2.
 RETENTION OF VOUCHER WITH REMOVAL OF MEMBERS

-- 14.2.1.
+- 16.2.1.
 To be considered the remaining member of the tenant household, the person must have been previously approved by RHA to be living in the unit.
-A reduction in household size may require a reduction in the voucher subsidy size. - 14.2.1.1.
-A live-in attendant, by definition, is not a member of the household and will not be considered a remaining member of the household. - 14.2.1.2.
-In order for a minor child to continue to receive assistance as a remaining household member, the court has to have awarded emancipated minor status to the minor. - 14.2.2.
-When a household breaks up RHA may determine, on a case-by-case basis, what household members will retain the housing assistance. - 14.2.2.1.
-The voucher will not be bifurcated. - 14.2.2.2.
-In cases where minor children are part of the assisted household, the parent or guardian who has custody of the children may retain the housing assistance. - 14.2.2.3.
-Household members who are forced to leave a subsidized unit as a result of actual or threatened physical violence by a spouse or other household member may retain the assistance. - 14.2.2.3.1.
+A reduction in household size may require a reduction in the voucher subsidy size. - 16.2.1.1.
+A live-in attendant, by definition, is not a member of the household and will not be considered a remaining member of the household. - 16.2.1.2.
+In order for a minor child to continue to receive assistance as a remaining household member, the court has to have awarded emancipated minor status to the minor. - 16.2.2.
+When a household breaks up RHA may determine, on a case-by-case basis, what household members will retain the housing assistance. - 16.2.2.1.
+The voucher will not be bifurcated. - 16.2.2.2.
+In cases where minor children are part of the assisted household, the parent or guardian who has custody of the children may retain the housing assistance. - 16.2.2.3.
+Household members who are forced to leave a subsidized unit as a result of actual or threatened physical violence by a spouse or other household member may retain the assistance. - 16.2.2.3.1.
 In the case that an adult household member is claiming VAWA protections against another adult household member, RHA will allow five days from the initial request of removal for the household member to contest the claim by providing an acceptable certification and/or supporting documentation.
-Upon receipt of both claims, RHA will review the documentation and make a determination based on additional polices stated in this plan as to the household member that will retain the assistance. - 14.2.2.4.
+Upon receipt of both claims, RHA will review the documentation and make a determination based on additional polices stated in this plan as to the household member that will retain the assistance. - 16.2.2.4.
 In households classified as elderly, handicapped or disabled, the elderly, handicapped or disabled person may retain the assistance as long as they are a responsible party to the lease and over age 18.